Razkiery/MDSouls/MDSouls-README.txt

 This mod is provided to free to use, but is Copyrighted by (Ryuuro) and his intellectual property of the Author.
 The autor (Ryuuro) makes no claim on the original materials from cosmoteer.
-Only www.cosmoteer.net is able to host any of my material without my (Ryuuro) consent.
+Only www.cosmoteer.net is able to host/delete/touch any of the material inside this mod without my (Ryuuro) consent.

 It may be not changed under any circumstances except for personal and private use.